 1. Blue Sapphire

 You can never go wrong in choosing a Blue Sapphire.
-A most popular blue.
 Its long-known history has always connected with royalty.
 This iconic gem varies with its deep velvet blue to a mid sky and also slightly violet-blue.
-With a blue sapphire gemstone being 9 in MoH hardness you’ll always enjoy a scintillating vivid hue.
+With a blue sapphire gemstone being 9 in MoH's scale of hardness you’ll always enjoy a scintillating vivid hue.

 2. Blue Aquamarine